top of page

 BOARD MEMBER

-This is Sean's 18th year as a music teacher for the Jersey City Public Schools in New Jersey, USA.
+This is Sean's 20th year as a music teacher for the Jersey City Public Schools in New Jersey, USA.
 In this capacity, he teaches general music, small group voice instruction, musicianship, musical theatre, piano and choir.
-As a member of the Music Curriculum Revision Committee, Sean was tasked with ensuring further inclusion of world music and social emotional learning (SEL) into the music classroom.
 As well, Sean was an Adjunct Assistant Professor at Medgar Evers College, the African-themed campus of the City University of New York (CUNY) for six years (2014-2020), where he taught ethnomusicology courses.
-Sean holds a Ph.D. degree from the University of Washington, and is an alumnus of Columbia University and Westminster Choir College.
+Sean holds a Ph.D. degree from the University of Washington, and is an alumnus of both Columbia University and Westminster Choir College.
+He has traveled to visit the Chamwino festival twice (2019, 2023), which has become a major point of inspiration for his lessons that he teaches to the children of Jersey City.

 CINDY STRONG